-Short-term complications of type 2 diabetes are hypoglycemia (very low blood glucose) and hyperglycemia (very high blood glucose).
+Short-term type 2 complications of diabetes are hypoglycemia (very low blood glucose) and hyperglycemia (very high blood glucose).

-Long-term complications of type 2 diabetes are categorized into micro vascular v/s macro vascular complications.
+Long-term type 2 complications of diabetes are categorized into micro vascular v/s macro vascular complications.

 Microvascular complications result from consistent high blood glucose levels that damage small blood vessels.
 This specifically affects the eyes (diabetic retinopathy), kidneys (nephropathy) and nerves (neuropathy).